liuyugeng/ML-Doctor/README.md

 For FMNIST and STL10, PyTorch has offered the datasets and they can be easily employed.

 ## Preparing
 Users should install Python3 and PyTorch at first.
 If you want to train differential privacy shadow models, you should also install [opacus](https://github.com/pytorch/opacus).
+We recommend using conda to install it based on the official documents.

-Or directly run ```pip install -r requirements.txt```
+Or directly run ```pip install -r requirements.txt```.

 ## Testing
 ```python demo.py --attack_type 0```